Unique Things to Do in Boulder

 1. Tell Your Friends You’re Going Forest Bathing

 Despite how it sounds, this activity has nothing to do with an actual bath of the tub-and-suds sort.
 The concept of forest bathing comes from a Japanese tradition called shinrin yoku.
 It’s a chance to simply unplug and metaphorically “bathe” yourself in the splendor and sensory delights of nature.
-Boulder’s forest bathing is run by the City of Boulder Open Space and Mountain Parks and all sorts of nature events happen regularly.
+You can go forest bathing on your own or keep an eye out for outings organized by the City of Boulder Open Space and Mountain Parks on their nature events page.

 2. Hike the Flatirons Like a Weirdo